divyayush-v-20/TaskX/README.md

 2. Register
 3. Exit

-When the users login to their account, they get the option to add tasks to their list one by one.
+When users login to the platform, they get the following options :

-Also, the tasks can be marked as completed when needed and removed from the List.
+1. Add task
+2. View Tasks
+3. Mark a task as complete
+4. Remove a task

 New Users can register on the Platform by providing a unique username and a password.